jrpool/code-tour/README.md

 #### What?

-“Code tour”: a time-limited demonstration of an application by its developer\(s\).
+“Code tour”: a time-limited demonstration of an application by one of its developers.

 Components: